 Maria Victoria Perez, University of Navarra

 My name is Maria Victoria and I am from Spain.
 If you have the opportunity to study abroad, I really recommend it.
 You will not only improve your language skills but you will also make good friends.

 I'm Shiza Syed, half Japanese and half Pakistani.
 NUCB not only focuses on academics but also on teaching us about the Japanese culture and its beautiful scenic places.

 My name is Jason.
 I'm originally from Canada.
 I thought that NUCB would be the perfect place to gain a broader perspective of the business world.
 My experience at NUCB thus far has been incredible.

 Chloe Deraedt, IESEG

 Hey!
 I am Chloe and I come from France.
-I fell in love with Japan five years ago and I always wanted to go back there since.
+I fell in love with Japan five years ago and I have always wanted to go back ever since.
 NUCB Japanese students are really welcoming and interested in making new friends!